Back to Blog

 In card testing attacks, malicious actors steal, or more often, purchase stolen credit card credentials from other cybercriminals or via the dark web.
 Armed with allegedly working credentials, attackers don’t need to systematically guess valid payment card numbers.
 They just need to see if the card is still operational, and card testing does exactly that.

-Once an attacker confirms that the credentials are valid, he can use the card to purchase high-end merchandise, or sell the credentials to other cybercriminals at a high price.
+Once an attacker confirms that the credentials are valid, they can use the card to purchase high-end merchandise, or sell the credentials to other cybercriminals at a high price.

 Sadly, a merchant that experiences a payment card testing attack is often left with an infuriating amount of payment disputes to resolve and chargeback fees to pay.